 Shoman (May 21st) Now the weather is getting nicer and plant growth is significant.
 That ‘real’ summer is getting closer and closer.
 This is definitely the time to try Hiramasa (Goldstriped amberjack).

 Boushu (June 6th) The sun is getting hotter as early summer arrives and the rainy season will start soon.
 Isaki (Chicken grunt) is definitely recommended at this time, and Iwashi (Japanese sardine) is great too.
 They taste best from early summer to autumn when they start to put on fat.
 They are growing especially large during this time to prepare for spawning and are full of nutrients.
 There is a saying in Japanese, “Make sure to eat Kisu (Japanese whiting) in June, even if you can only draw a picture of it.”
 Basically, June is hands down the season for Kisu and you should make sure to eat it at all costs.

-Geshi (June 21st) This is when shinko (young gizzard shad) start to come in from the Maisaka area of Shizuoka prefecture.
-At sushi restaurants it’s always a competition to see how many of the small shinko they made sushi with.
+Geshi (June 21st) This is when shinko (young gizzard shad) starts to come in from the Maisaka area of Shizuoka prefecture.
+At sushi restaurants, it’s always a competition to see how many of the small shinko they made sushi with.

 Shousho (July 7th) The rainy season is coming to an end and it’s really getting hot at this time.
 Wild kanpachi (Greater Amberjack) is by far the best fish for this time.

 Risshu (Aug.
 8th) This is the peak of summer.
 This is when the blazing summer sun is beating down and the Kochi (Bartail flathead) caught at this time is called Terigochi.
 “Teri” is from the term ‘teritsukeru’, which is used to describe the hot sun blazing down.
 This is one of the few high-quality mid-summer seasonal fishes.